1987

 socks were you wearing that night in Berlin?'"[7]

-This year David also was forced to leave Basildon and to move houses to the south of the Thames: "I used to get a lot of fans outside my house.
+This year, Dave was also forced to leave Basildon and to move house to the south of the Thames.
+"I used to get a lot of fans outside my house.
 That's why I had to move with my wife, Joanne, and Jack, my son.
 They are fans from all over, from Germany, France, America, everywhere.
 They write to each other, word gets around and when I open up my door in the morning there are all these people on my doorstep.
 Sometimes I open the curtains, pull the blinds and there's somebody standing there snapping away with a camera!
 They're not all teenage girls, though.
-There was this bloke[8] - his name's Sean - actually hired a private detective to follow me from the studio and discover where I lived.[9]
+There was this bloke[10] - his name's Sean - actually hired a private detective to follow me from the studio and discover where I lived.[11]
 I remember seeing this car parked across the road a few weekends later, and it turned out to be full of fans.
-They were all looking through my window, and they'd always be there.[10]
-It got to the point where I'd be chasing them down the road with my dog because they'd be singing our songs outside my house at two in the morning.[11]
+They were all looking through my window, and they'd always be there.[12]
+It got to the point where I'd be chasing them down the road with my dog because they'd be singing our songs outside my house at two in the morning.[13]
 And, one day, they finally plucked up enough courage to come and see me.
-So they knocked on the door.[12]
+So they knocked on the door.[14]
 I lost my rag and really shouted at him.
 I told him, basically to f*** off.
 Later I sent the guy a letter saying, 'I apologize, but you must respect my privacy.
 I want to have some time with my wife and son.'
 He sent back a letter saying, 'I'm sorry I bothered you, and I won't ever do it again.'
 Then, right at the end of the letter, he said, 'By the way, would it be possible for me to come 'round next weekend?'
 I just thought, 'Well, that's it.
-It's time to move.'[13]"
+It's time to move.'"[15]

 (Never Let Me Down Again - with friendly permission of © J. Miguel Caldera)

-asking Martin to present rougher demos for the next album.
+to present rougher demos for the next album.

-On August 24 the single Never Let Me Down Again / Pleasure, Little
+On 20 August the single Never Let Me Down Again / Pleasure, Little

-was a relatively moderate hit in the UK, at number 22.
-But it was a smash
+moderate hit in the UK, peaking at No. 22, but it was a smash hit in Western Europe.

-The band, of course, was very proud of it, especially of the development
+The band, of course, was very proud of Never Let Me Down Again, especially

-they tried to push themselves in new dimensions without using steady formulas
+Black Celebration, they tried to push themselves into new dimensions

-David: "Things like Everything Counts and People Are People
+Dave: "Things like Everything Counts and People Are People

 will last forever.
 I even bet that in ten years' time there will be bands doing